pmolfese/NIfTIViewQL/README.md

 ![screenshot image](image002.png)

 A quick and *very* messy Quick Look Preview Extension for macOS 15 and beyond.

+Currently *requires* you to have Xcode installed on your system.

 Rough Development process:
 1. Link nifti_clib to xcode and run as command line